vvanwedd/heritagevisualisation/source/examples.rst

     <img src="_static/images/samples_japaneseprint.png" height="300px">

-Japanese print from the KU Leuven Libraries collections
+Japanese print on paper (© KU Leuven Libraries collections)

 What
 ----
-Static compilation: By switsing
+Static compilation: By switching between the RGB textured and the shaded un-textured rendering the shallow variations in the paper, print marks and the thin pigment layers become very profound.

 Type dataset
 ------------